loosewheel/lwcomputers/readme.txt

 	Default: 64000

 Maximum clipboard content length (int)
 	The maximum length of a string for clipboard item.
+A maximum of 4800 is imposed.
-	Default: 64000
+	Default: 48000

 The year the in-game calendar begins (int)
 	Computer time values are relative to the beginning of the given year.